 - Store DVRs in air-conditioned rooms, if possible.

 - Provide systems with easy access to natural airflow.

 If you have questions on how to keep your DVR’s temperature in the safe zone, connect with your security vendor to discuss available options.

 3. Work with Your Security Vendor

-Although there are precautions that can be taken to prolong the life of your DVR, having solid and reliable equipment from the get-go is a must.
-Before purchasing equipment, ask your vendor the following questions:
+Although this advice can help you prolong the life of your DVR, having reliable equipment from the start is a must.
+Ask your vendor the following questions before purchasing a DVR:

 - How often does my equipment need to be updated?